1. I have an engineering English text I need translated into Spanish. Would you take care of this project?

 4. What if I need a "second pair of eyes" for the documents I've sent you for translation?

-7. Do you use machine translation for your translation projects?
+6. Do you use machine translation tools for your translation projects?

-8. I am a medical school professor of microbiology and immunology and I need several of my immunology papers translated from English into Spanish.
+8. I am a medical school professor of immunology and I need several of my papers translated from English into Spanish.
 Do I need a professional translator?
 Couldn't I just ask a Spanish friend of mine who has a great command of the English language?

 9. So I need a professional translator for my immunology papers.
 But does s/he have to be specialized in the medical field?